weronikaabednarz/NeuroMelody/README.md

 - matplotlib.pyplot - creating graphs,
 - seaborn - data visualisation, supporting matplotlib,
 - IPython.display - displaying images and sounds,
-- music21 - working with music structures,
+- **music21** - working with music structures,
-- tensorflow.keras - building machine learning models, including Keras, which offers tools such as neural network layers (e.g. LSTM, Dense, Dropout) for creating sequential models, the Adamax optimiser for efficient training, and the to_categorical function for coding categories, all within the TensorFlow framework,
+- **tensorflow.keras** - building machine learning models, including Keras, which offers tools such as neural network layers (e.g. LSTM, Dense, Dropout) for creating sequential models, the Adamax optimiser for efficient training, and the to_categorical function for coding categories, all within the TensorFlow framework,
-- sklearn - splitting data into training and test sets and evaluating model performance using metrics such as cosine similarity,
+- **sklearn** - splitting data into training and test sets and evaluating model performance using metrics such as cosine similarity,
 - google.colab - handling Google Drive,
 - warnings - handling warnings.

+## Images
 **Dataset:**

 ![1](./images/used_dataset.jpg)